 What Can I Do If I Am Injured In A Pedestrian Crash?

 If you are the victim of a pedestrian collision, it is wise to consult a personal injury lawyer about your rights.
 Victims of pedestrian crashes may be able to collect damages from the driver who hit them.
 In a case in which a pedestrian is killed by the driver, the surviving family may be able to collect damages with a wrongful death lawsuit.
-A personal injury attorney can explain the laws that surround these types of crashes and the options available to victims or families regarding compensation.
+An Anaheim personal injury attorney can explain the laws that surround these types of crashes and the options available to victims or families regarding compensation.